fabiencollet/blender-tweenMachine/README.md

    and click on the button "Install Add-ons" on the bottom
 6. Close and re-open Blender
 7. Go to Edit > Preference > Add-ons and enable "Tween Machine" add-ons

+# To-Do
+- Detect customs properties on the Armature